 Nevertheless, the main insight is still valid: By means of discretizing the decision space of the TXs that do not have the best CSI, we construct a probabilistic hierarchical setting in which the best informed TX is able to estimate correctly the action taken by the other TXs with a certain probability.
 Interestingly, this discretization can be applied to either the available information (the channel matrix) or the output parameters (the precoding vector).
 Both cases are illustrated in Fig.~\ref{fig:quantized_zf}.
-This flexibility is due to the properties of linear systems and the asymptotic nature of our analysis.
-It is however clear that the performance at low-to-medium SNR can importantly differ for each of the cases.
-We focus in this document on the scheme that quantizes the channel matrix for sake of a better understanding, as the proof is less devious, and because the proof for the other case (quantizing the precoder) follows the same approach and steps.
+This flexibility is due to the asymptotic nature of our analysis and the properties of linear systems \cmtblu{with respect to error propagation}.\footnote{\cmtblu{These properties will be detailed in Appendix~\ref{app:lemma_precoder_tx2}.
+There, it is shown that the error scaling of the output of a system that applies additions, products, and matrix pseudo-inverses is the same as the error scaling of the input.}} It is however clear that the performance at low-to-medium SNR can importantly differ for each of the cases.
+In this document, we focus on the scheme that quantizes the channel matrix for the sake of a better understanding, as the proof is less devious, and because the proof for the other case (quantizing the precoder) follows the same approach and steps.